guptashubham95a/Flashcards-Quiz-App/README.md

 ## 3. Testing

 We will be testing your application by building and running it as either a native macOS, Android, or iOS app.
 Your app should run without errors or warnings, and should behave as specified above.
-Note that because of SQLite and other platform-specific dependencies, you **should not expect your app to run in a web browser or as a native Windows app**.

 The minimum screen size we will test on is 320x568 logical pixels (iPhone 5), and the maximum screen size we will test on is 1920x1080 logical pixels (1080p).
 Your app should be responsive to and display correctly (without overflow errors) on all screen sizes in between.